GoDomains/xns-app/README.md

-# ENS Application
+# XNS Application

-ENS Application
+XNS Application

 # ⚠️ IMPORTANT NOTE TO CONTRIBUTORS ⚠️

-As work has begun on the next version of the ENS app, please do not submit PRs for issues marked 'redesign' or 'post-redesign'.
+As work has begun on the next version of the XNS app, please do not submit PRs for issues marked 'redesign' or 'post-redesign'.
 We will soon have info on how to contribute to the new app.
 Thanks for all your hard work!